MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-2016-Accurate-Time.md

 1. Clock accuracy using the Computed Time Offset performance monitor counter.
 This shows the clock with in the desired accuracy.
-2. Clock source using the w32tm logs looking for “Peer Response from”.
+2. Clock source looking for “Peer Response from” in the w32tm logs.
 Following the message text is the IP address or VMIC, which describes the time source and the next in chain of reference clocks to validate.
-3. Clock condition status using the w32tm logs to validate that “ClockDispl Discipline: *SKEW*TIME*” are occurring.
+3. Clock condition status using the w32tm logs to validate that “ClockDispl Discipline: \*SKEW\*TIME\*” are occurring.
 This indicates that w32tm is active at the time.

 #### Event Logging
 To get the complete story, you will also need Event log information.
-By collecting the System Event log, and filtering on Time-Server, Microsoft-Windows-Kernel-Boot, Microsoft-Windows-Kernel-General, you may be able to discover if there are other influences that have changed the time, like third parties.
-This might be necessary to rule out external interference.
+By collecting the System Event log, and filtering on Time-Server, Microsoft-Windows-Kernel-Boot, Microsoft-Windows-Kernel-General, you may be able to discover if there are other influences that have changed the time, for instance, third parties.
+These logs might be necessary to rule out external interference.
 Group policy can affect which event logs are written to the log.
 See the section above on Using Group Policy for more details.

 #### <a name="W32Logging"></a>W32time Debug Logging
-To enable w32tm for auditing purposes, the following command provides logging showing the periodic updates of the clock and indicates the source clock.
+To enable w32tm for auditing purposes, the following command enables logging that shows the periodic updates of the clock and indicates the source clock.
 Restart the service to enable the new logging.

 For more information, see [How to turn on debug logging in the Windows Time Service](https://support.microsoft.com/en-us/kb/816043).